ml4scisoc/ml4scisoc.github.io/syllabus/learning.md

 - Communicate about ML and its limitations work to varied audiences
 - Apply ML to scientific and social data responsibly

+## Use of AI

+All work submitted in this course must be of quality and form expected for research publication.

+All work must adhere to the [ACM Policy on Authorship](https://www.acm.org/publications/policies/new-acm-policy-on-authorship)

+All work must be clear, concise, and include appropriate citations.

 ## Activities